For many years we’ve relied on media and strangers visiting school assemblies to teach us valuable lessons.

 You probably think I’m talking about hiring BIG to visit your school.
 You might even expect me to plug that we’re a rostered artist with Young Audiences of Maryland.
 And yes you're right, we total will do a true and actual educational program that visits your school and does an actual assembly.
 Sure, you could totally hire us!

 However!!
 That’s not what this post is about.
 This time we're presenting a comedy show in response to all of the adults who taught us valuable lessons as kids.
-Producer Alexa Sciuto tells us about the show After School Special and the performers of improv team Ready, Set, NO in the below interview transcript.
+Producer Alexa Sciuto tells us about the improvised school assembly show Ready, Set, NO in the below interview transcript.

-Tell us all about After School Special.
+Tell us all about Ready, Set NO!
 How might you describe your show to someone who knows nothing about improv?

 For the more knowledgeable improv crowd, what do you hope they’ll take away from the show.

 I think the experienced improviser will notice that the format is reminiscent to the Harold with an opening, two group games, and three scenes in between each.
 The game is built into the set already, so most of the focus in the scenes goes into hitting the game as well as well as character work.